 Can I use the same email address as another applicant?

-You can only create ONE user account per email address; using more than one person on the same email address will jeopardize your status in the recruitment process for any jobs for which you apply and employment opportunities may be missed.
+You can only create ONE user account per email address.
+Sharing your account or email address with another person will jeopardize your status in the recruitment process for any jobs for which you apply, and may result in missed employment opportunities.
 When you create your account, please document your email address and password as you will need this information to access your account in the future.

 How do I change my online application account password, address, telephone or email information?

-You can change your personal information by accessing your online application account and selecting “My Account.”
-If you are a City of San Diego employee, you must also update your personal information in SAP as address changes do not automatically occur.
+You can change your personal information by accessing your online application account through the Applicant Login/Registration link and selecting “My Account.”
+If you are a City of San Diego employee, you must also update your personal information in SAP via Self Services since address changes are not automatically updated.

-Go to the Applicant Login/Registration to login to your account.
+Go to the Applicant Login/Registration to log in to your account.
 Enter your username and password to gain access.
-Please document your email address and password to avoid difficulties with your account and logging in.
+Please document your email address and password to avoid difficulties logging in to your account.

 I forgot my online application account password.
 Who do I contact for help?

 If you are having issues with your login or have forgotten your password, use the “Forgot My Password” link that is directly below the username/password login box.
 Be sure to check your spam/junk email folders and add email@example.com and firstname.lastname@example.org to your safe sender list.
-If you still do not receive the email notice, contact NEOGOV Customer Support at 1-310-469-0515 (toll free at 1-877-204-4442) and follow the prompts for applicant assistance.
+If you still do not receive the email notice, contact NEOGOV Customer Support toll-free at (855) 524-5627 and follow the prompts for applicant assistance.

 How will I be notified/contacted?